About

 Sara Bizarro, (Series Editor, Philosophy of Film Series) teaches part-time at Fairleigh Dickinson University, Delaware Valley University, and Rowan College Burlington County.
 She co-authored a book Unconditional Basic Income, A Defense of Freedom (2019), the book won the best essay first prize from the Portuguese Philosophy Society.
 She also recently published Free Will and A Clockwork Orange: A Polythetic View of Free Will, (2022) and A Vindication of the Rights of Woman by Mary Wollstonecraft on Philosophy Now(2021)She has authored many other articles and book chapters on many topics, from the philosophy of film to acting, and Wittgenstein.
 She teaches a class called Ethical Issues in the Movies and is developing a website with her students, see more at www.ethicsinfilm.net.
 You can learn more about her work at www.sarabizarro.net.

 Piyali Mitra (Series Editor, Ethical Issues in Public Philosophy) is working as director and secretary of The International Centre for Applied Ethics and Public Affairs (ICAEPA), Sheffield, United Kingdom remotely since February 2023.
 ICAEPA is trying to provide a dedicated platform to promote ethical decision particularly in public affairs to curb exploitation and promote transparency in medical research and advance moral practice in public philosophy.
 She has her Ph.D. in Philosophy from the University of Calcutta, India.
 Her research involved the struggle over the role of women in the assisted reproductive technologies, moral judgement, and decision-making, as well as cognitive and psychological study of different religious practices.
 She published in many a reputed journals as Journal of Religion and Health, The American Journal of Bioethics and has her chapters in books like The Routledge Companion to Indian Ethics published by Taylor and Francis Group and edited by Purushottama Bilimoria and Amy Rayner and, also in the book entitled Indigenous and Local Water Knowledge, Values and Practices Edited by Basu, M and DasGupta, R. published by Springer, Singapore.
-She has been an alumnus of Woolf Institute, Cambridge, UK.
+She is an alumnus of Woolf Institute, Cambridge, UK.
 She has been a visiting scholar and is a participant in the Council for Research in Values and Philosophy, of the Catholic University of America McLean Center for the Study of Culture and Values, Washington DC., USA.
-She is a member of the International Association of Bioethics.
+She is a member of the International Association of Bioethics, and is the Deputy Editor of Asian Bioethics Review, run under the auspices of the Centre for Biomedical Ethics in the National University of Singapore (NUS).
+This position is funded by Wellcome Grants.

 Ionut Untea (Series Editor, Ethical Dilemmas in Public Philosophy) is a Research Professor in the Department of Philosophy and Science of Southeast University, Nanjing.
 He obtained his French doctorate at the Ecole Pratique des Hautes Etudes (EPHE) in Paris in 2013, and during his PhD and postdoctoral years taught at several academic institutions in France.
 His first postdoctoral experience was at the University of Geneva in the academic year 2014-2015.
 In 2015, he was also invited as a Visiting Scholar to the five-week seminar Religion, Reconciliation and Peace at the Catholic University of America, Washington, DC.
 More recently (2021), he was a Visiting Professor at the University of Bari Aldo Moro, and in 2022-2023 spent nine months as a scholar-in-residence at the Akademie Schloss Solitude in Stuttgart.
 His experience in Solitude allowed Ionut to connect with wonderful individuals, of very diverse profiles and orientations and coming from all over the world, most of them from underdeveloped and developing countries, and each one with their own amazing life story.
 This has been inspiring for Ionut, both in his work as a scholar and in the broadening of his own horizons.
 Ionut has published essays in many academic journals, including The Monist, The Pluralist, Philosophy East & West, Ethical Perspectives, Journal of European Studies, The American Journal of Semiotics, Philosophical Forum, Journal of Aesthetic Education, Journal of Agricultural and Environmental Ethics, and European Journal of English Studies.
 When not engaged in academic work, Ionut dedicates himself to bringing joy to his small family of three by cooking special dishes, making small surprises to lighten up boring days, and, a bit more seriously, helping his daughter make progress with languages, such as English, German and Romanian, become acquainted with her diverse heritage (Chinese, Romanian and beyond), discover her inner talents and cultivate her creativity.
 As a member of an Eastern European peasant family, Ionut is deeply committed to countering the negative perception that philosophy is something reserved for elites and is disconnected from ‘real’ problems of daily life.
 Ionut is expecting proposals for posts from people from all over the world and aiming at covering the gaps between the everyday and the academic and scientific spheres of life.